alexandralalor/HeatwaveProject/README/README.md

 1. There are 2 .csv files in the "README" folder.
 One is titled "Metadata_CollectedValues.csv" and the other "Metadata_CalculatedValues.csv".
-Both files explain each column name found in this project, with information on the Data Set the column is found in, the exact Column name, the Data Type, the Data Category, Units, Resolution, and Description of the column.
+Both files contain a descriptoin of each column name found in the data folders of this project.
 The CollectedValues.csv file describes data that was collected directly (data found in the "data_raw", "data_clean", and "data_QAQC" folders).
 The CalculatedValues.csv file describes data that was